jacobjwalters/site-frontend/posts/2022-01-04-curly-hair.md

 Co-washing doesn't work for everyone, and if you find that your hair isn't getting cleaned properly using just conditioner
+[^]:
-[^](I'd first make sure it's not just the specific product you're using, different conditioners clean differently) then I would suggest using instead a "low-poo," shampoo that is free of sulphates and silicones.
+I'd first make sure it's not just the specific product you're using, different conditioners clean differently.

+then I would suggest using instead a "low-poo," shampoo that is free of sulphates and silicones.